 the archivist January 14, 2013

-I feel the exact same way about Prince Andrey Bolkonsky in War and Peace.
+I feel the same way about Prince Andrey Bolkonsky in War and Peace.
 Recently, I did a freelance project (a Cliff Notes type thing) for W&P, and so I read it for the fourth and most deliberate time (though not the most painful–that would be the time I had to do it in Russian).
 And I’ve watched some of the film adaptations–some of which are harder to get through than a 560,000 word novel.

 And every time, I keep hoping that Andrey won’t die and leave everyone else to sink into mediocrity.
 But he always does, and they always do.
 When he dies, his transcendent vision of the infinite sky expires with him.